Campus Traditions: What Makes Us Montana

 Winter Bonfire and Pep Rally

 Stay toasty at this newest UM tradition.
-The winter bonfire and pep rally happens near the beginning of the spring semester when the flames light up the winter evening.
+The winter bonfire and pep rally happen near the beginning of the spring semester when the flames light up the winter evening.
 The bonfire marks the conclusion of a full slate of winter activities, including ice skating and a Welcome Back Party.
+Be sure to grab tickets to the Griz and Lady Griz Basketball games happening on the same weekend.
+This event is popular with students and the community alike.

 Kyiyo Pow Wow